boazsegev/plezi-website/guides/guides/index.html.md

 If you feel adventurous and want to start playing around with Websocket, feel free to try out the [Websocket chatroom](/guides/hello_chat) tutorial and follow along.

 This should get your apetite running and you'll be peeking at our more in-depth guides in no-time.

+## The table of contents

+To your right you'll find a floating "Table of Contents" for the document your reading.
+Hover above it with your mouse (or touch it) if you want to skip between sections of the same document.